crystal-lang/crystal-book/docs/man/crystal/README.md

 crystal tool unreachable [options] [programfile]
 ```

 The output is a list of lines with columns separated by tab.

-The first column is
+* tally (only with `--tallies` option; otherwise skipped)
-the location of the def, the second column its reference name and the third
+* location of the def (pathname plus line and column)
+* reference name
-column is the length in lines.
+* length in lines
+* annotations

 Options: